CISS-VAE/CISS-VAE-python/README.md

 # CISS-VAE

-Python implementation of the Clustering-Informed Shared-Structure Variational Autoencoder (CISS-VAE).
+## Python implementation of the Clustering-Informed Shared-Structure Variational Autoencoder (CISS-VAE)

 CISS-VAE is a flexible deep learning model for missing data imputation that accommodates all three types of missing data mechanisms: Missing Completely At Random (MCAR), Missing At Random (MAR), and Missing Not At Random (MNAR).
 While it is particularly well-suited to MNAR scenarios where missingness patterns carry informative signals, CISS-VAE also functions effectively under MAR assumptions.